Afghanistan Ulema gathering: Supreme leader's speech

-On July 1, the Taliban's Supreme Leader, Mawlawi Haibatullah Akhundzada gave a speech, broadcast by state radio, that lasted for an hour.
+On July 1, the Taliban's Supreme Leader, Mawlawi Hibatullah Akhundzada gave a speech, broadcast by state radio, that lasted for an hour.

 In his speech, Akhundzada described the Taliban takeover of Afghanistan as "a source of pride for Afghans but also for Muslims all over the world."
 He reaffirmed his commitment to implement the Islamic Sharia law, and voiced his opposition to the "way of life of non-believers."
-He criticized the Americans, saying, "You have dropped the mother of all bombs [in Afghanistan] and [even] if you use the atomic bomb against us we will not deviate from Islam or Sharia.”
+He criticized the Americans, saying, "You have dropped the Mother of All Bombs [in Afghanistan] and [even] if you use the atomic bomb against us we will not deviate from Islam or Sharia.”

 Akhundzada warned foreigners against interfering in Afghanistan.
 He said that Afghanistan "cannot develop without being independent," stating that foreigners should not give Afghans orders.
 On the other hand, he expressed that his government wants "good relations" with the United States, and reiterated that Afghanistan will not allow its territory to be used against its neighbors.

 11-point statement

-Mujib-ul Rahman Ansari, a cleric who attended the jirga, said that an 11-point statement released at the end urges other countries, the United Nations, Islamic organizations and others to recognize a Taliban-led Afghanistan, remove all sanctions and unfreeze Afghan assets abroad.
+Mujib Rahman Ansari, a cleric who attended the jirga, said that an 11-point statement released at the end urges other countries, the United Nations, Islamic organizations and others to recognize a Taliban-led Afghanistan, remove all sanctions and unfreeze Afghan assets abroad.